Taofeeqib/angular-xss/README.md

 - Historical security trend analysis

 ### Note on ZAP Reports
-When importing ZAP scan results into DefectDojo, use the XML format (`zap-baseline-report.xml`) which is specifically formatted for DefectDojo compatibility.
+When importing ZAP scan results into DefectDojo, use the XML format (`report_xml.xml`) which is specifically formatted for DefectDojo compatibility.
 The XML report requires properly formatted URLs with fully qualified domain names to be parsed correctly by DefectDojo's ZAP parser.

 ## Screenshots